IAmGrootel/IAmGrootel.github.io/_pages/index.md

 - MEng Advanced Manufacturing & Design - MIT
 - BEng Mechanical Engineering - University of Edinburgh

 I am a global citizen!
 I grew up moving every 2-4 years, and have lived in the Netherlands 🇳🇱, Singapore 🇸🇬, Indonesia 🇮🇩, the Bahamas 🇧🇸, France 🇫🇷, Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿, and the USA 🇺🇸.
-Always looking to connect with fellow Third Culture Kids!
+Always looking to connect with fellow **Third Culture Kids**!
 Reach out if you happen to stumble across me.

 <hr>